mpiorowski/rusve/README.md

 - Sqlx transactions, which means that no database entry will be saved when an error occur.
 - Each Rust error is mapped and safetly returned.

+## Three ways to shows notes
+This project shows how flexible the gRPC + SvelteKit setup is, using the newest SvelteKit `streamed` feature.
+There are three ways to display notes:
+1. `svelte server` calls `notes service` -> `notes service` selects all notes -> for each note it calls `users service` for user -> the note with the user is returned as stream
+2. `svelte server` calls `notes service` -> `notes service` selects all notes and return them -> for each note `svelte server` calls `users service` for user -> not waiting for users to resolve, he dispaly the notes, and after that await users as `streamed` data
+3. `svelte server` calls `notes service` -> `notes service` selects all notes and return them -> for each note `svelte server` add userId to set -> then, in one request he calls `users service` for all users -> not waiting for users to resolve, he displays notes and after that await users as `streamed` data

 Files in progress...
 - Files send as bytes, on development environment they are stored in /files folder, on production environment in Google Cloud Storage.
 Client send base64 string to Node server using SvelteKit api, which then creates a file and respond with a download header.